AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement_v2.md

 |        Laminar         |     $Q$      |    $Q^2$     |
 |       Turbulent        |    $Q^2$     |    $Q^2$     |

+5. The **head loss trick**, also called the control volume trick, can be used to incorporate the 'kinetic energy out' term of the energy equation, $\frac{V_2^2}{2g}$, into head loss as a minor loss with $K_e = 1$, so the minor loss equation becomes $\left( 1 + \sum K_e \right) \frac{V^2}{2g}$.
+This is used to be able to say that $\Delta z = h_L$ and makes many equation simplifications possible in the future.

-5. **Orifice equation and vena contractas:** The orifice equation is used to determine the flow out of an orifice given the elevation of water above the orifice.
+6. **Orifice equation and vena contractas:** The orifice equation is used to determine the flow out of an orifice given the elevation of water above the orifice.
 This equation introduces the concept of a vena contracta, which describes flow contraction due to the inability of streamlines to make sharp turns.
 The equation shows that the flow out of an orifice is proportional to the square root of the driving head, $Q \propto \sqrt{\Delta h}$.
 Depending on the orientation of the orifice, vertical (like a hole in the side of a bucket) or horizontal (like a hole in the bottom of a bucket), a different equation in aide_design should be used.

 The Orifice Equation:
 $$Q = \Pi_{vc} A_{or} \sqrt{2g\Delta h}$$